 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Breard, Printz, and the Treaty Power" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 996.
+996.